 - conanfile (Required): Conanfile object.
-Usually self in a conanfile.py - generator (Optional, Defaulted to None): Specify a custom generator instead of autodetect it. e.g., "MinGW Makefiles" - cmake\system\name (Optional, Defaulted to True): Specify a custom value for CMAKE\SYSTEM\NAME instead of autodetect it. - parallel (Optional, Defaulted to True): If True, will append the -jN attribute for parallel building being N the cpu\count(). - build\type (Optional, Defaulted to None): Force the build type instead of taking the value from the settings.
-Note this will also make the CMAKE\BUILD\TYPE to be declared for multi configuration generators. - toolset (Optional, Defaulted to None): Specify a toolset for Visual Studio. - make\program (Optional, Defaulted to None): Indicate path to make. - set\cmake\flags (Optional, Defaulted to None): Whether or not to set CMake flags like CMAKE\CXX\FLAGS, CMAKE\C\FLAGS, etc.
+Usually self in a conanfile.py - generator (Optional, Defaulted to None): Specify a custom generator instead of autodetect it. e.g., "MinGW Makefiles" - cmake_system_name (Optional, Defaulted to True): Specify a custom value for CMAKE_SYSTEM_NAME instead of autodetect it. - parallel (Optional, Defaulted to True): If True, will append the -jN attribute for parallel building being N the cpu_count().
+Also applies to parallel test execution (by defining CTEST_PARALLEL_LEVEL environment variable). - build_type (Optional, Defaulted to None): Force the build type instead of taking the value from the settings.
+Note this will also make the CMAKE_BUILD_TYPE to be declared for multi configuration generators. - toolset (Optional, Defaulted to None): Specify a toolset for Visual Studio. - make_program (Optional, Defaulted to None): Indicate path to make. - set_cmake_flags (Optional, Defaulted to None): Whether or not to set CMake flags like CMAKE_CXX_FLAGS, CMAKE_C_FLAGS, etc. - msbuild_verbosity (Optional, Defaulted to None): verbosity level for MSBuild (in case of Visual Studio generator). - cmake_program (Optional, Defaulted to None): Path to the custom cmake executable.